Protein Bagel Recipe with Cottage Cheese: Easy & Nourishing

 protein bagel recipe cottage cheese - Cottage cheese bagel ingredients

-• ¾ cup cottage cheese (strained for thicker texture)
+• ¾ cup cottage cheese (strained more on why this matters in a minute)

-• 1 egg (for moisture and extra protein)
+• 1 egg (adds moisture and extra protein)

-• Optional: sesame seeds, everything bagel seasoning, or flaky salt for topping
+• Optional toppings: sesame seeds, everything bagel seasoning, flaky salt, poppy seeds

-When you follow this protein bagel recipe cottage cheese version exactly, here’s what you’re getting in every golden-brown bagel (based on 4 servings):
+When you follow this protein bagel recipe cottage cheese method exactly, here’s the breakdown per bagel (makes 4):

 Nutrient Amount (per bagel)